Project Euler Problem 3 Solution

 A more favorable method for factoring numbers under 100 digits long is the Quadratic sieve.
 It is a much simpler algorithm to implement compared to others and lends itself to parallelization.
 Because it is a sieve, large amounts of memory may be required.

-Another is Pollard’s Rho algorithm with improvements by Brent.
+Another is Pollard’s Rho algorithm.
 It’s easy to program and fast for numbers with small factors.

 For a practical application of this algorithm see the JavaScript prime factor calculator.
 It finds all the prime factors of a number.